Auto Parts Advertising: How to Enhance Visibility for Stores on Google Ads in 2025

 Visual Asset Optimization

-For Shopping and Performance Max campaigns, image quality directly impacts visibility.
-Google's visual search algorithms prioritize high-quality product imagery.
+For Google Shopping and Performance Max campaigns, image quality directly impacts visibility.
+Google's visual search algorithms prioritize high-quality product imagery and engaging content.
 Implement these best practices:

 Multiple angles of each part to show all connection points